In the article

-A Guide to Bed Bug Allergies: Symptoms, Diagnosis, and Non-Toxic Solutions
+A Guide to Bed Bug Allergies in 2025

 - Skin Reactions: Many people experience red, itchy, and inflamed skin due to bed bug bites, often forming a line or cluster pattern on the skin.